nealight/yasee/readme.md

 Notes
 ---
+7/16/2019 Note:
+Mutual Information scores can now be calculated (using the awesome "sklearn" library).

 7/10/2019 Note:
 A "context file" in txt format is now included in the demo directory.
 The file points to where the target expression is found and their respective contexts.